czbiohub-sf/cerebra/paper/paper.md

 The `count-variants` module reports the raw variant counts for every gene across every sample.
 We first create a _genome interval tree_ from the reference GTF, then read in a VCF file and convert it to a [vcfpy](https://pypi.org/project/vcfpy/) object, then processes VCF records in [parallel](https://en.wikipedia.org/wiki/Multiprocessing).
 Each variant is matched to its corresponding gene, and gene-wise counts are stored in [shared memory](https://en.wikipedia.org/wiki/Shared_memory).

-Again the user has the option of limiting the search space to variants found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database.
+If working with cancer samples, the user has the option to limit the reported variants to those also found in Wellcome Sanger Institute's [COSMIC](https://cancer.sanger.ac.uk/cosmic) database [@cosmic].
+While certainly not exhaustive, this database contains an extensive list of known human variants.
+This option is designed to limit the search space to known and potentially actionable targets.

 `count-variants` produces two output files, one containing raw variant counts and one containing COSMIC filtered variant counts for every gene in the genome.

 ## `find-peptide-variants`